“I am with you always, even to the end of the age.”

 Don’t be afraid; just believe.

-Father God, you have promised to be with us always.
+You have promised to be with us always.
 There is no place we can go without your presence.
 That is why we put our hope in you.
 Whatever happens, we can rest in your presence and your power.
-There is only you and your unfailing goodness, amen.
+There is only you and your unfailing goodness,

 Fear not, for I am with you; be not dismayed, for I am your God.
 I will strengthen you, yes, I will help you, I will uphold you with My righteous right hand.